 9. Hydrofarm Agrobrite Fluorescent Grow Light

-This grow light for plants comes in a variety of styles and sizes that allow you to use it for smaller gardens, indoor plants, herb gardens, and larger garden operations.
-Since this is a fluorescent grow light for plants, you’ll get a light that is closer to the blue range of the light spectrum.
+This LED grow light for plants comes in a variety of styles and sizes that allow you to use it for smaller gardens, indoor plants, herb gardens, and larger garden operations.
+Since this is a fluorescent grow light for plants, you’ll get a LED grow light that is closer to the blue range of the light spectrum.
 In turn, this means that you can use it for seedling starts and germination instead of encouraging larger plant growth.

 These bulbs don’t put off a lot of heat, and this makes them great for using in enclosed spaces.
 You can mount it overhead, horizontally, or vertically without a problem, and this allows you to reach into tight spaces.
 If you want to start a strong herb or vegetable crop, this light can help.
-It has a high adjustability factor that lets you choose how close it is to your plants, and you can buy red lights to go in the system if need be.
+It has a high adjustability factor that lets you choose how close it is to your plant, and you can buy red lights to go in the system if need be.

 - Five-year warranty attached